lsteiner9/ScaleScroller/docs/implementation-state.md

 ## Current implementation state

 Currently, all screens are set up, with custom yet intuitive navigation.
-Data from the app is being stored in a SQLite database, and certain elements (scales, high scores, players) are displayed in the UI in certain places.
+Data from the app is being stored in a SQLite database, and certain elements (scales, high scores, players) are displayed in the UI.
 The app uses Google Sign In and Media Player, as external or device-based services.
 Settings are stored in shared preferences for use in the app.
 The gameplay is not working (the game screen uses a mockup layout and very simple "gameplay"), but aside from that, the app looks and works generally as intended.

 Functional issues:

 * The "Continue as guest" button does not yet function.
 Signing in through Google is currently the only way to access the app's content.

+* MediaPlayer audio adjustment is not working completely, though the audio toggle does work.
+The seekbar seems to be acting like a toggle - if set to 0, there is no sound.
+If set to anything about 0, there is full volume.

+* The function for getting correct notes for each scale is not always working.

+* The scale/level information is maintained even after going to the title screen, so challenge mode never displays a new scale when clicking it after the first time.

 * As mentioned above, gameplay is not functional.